-Zia Ur Rehman is a journalist and researcher and has been working as a senior reporter with The News International, one of Pakistan’s leading English newspapers.
-He has also been writing for the New York Times.
-His work has also been published in different national and international media outlets including, Nikkei Asia, TRT World, The National, CTC Sentinel, Jamestown Foundation, Dawn, and The Friday Times.
+Zia Ur Rehman is a freelance journalist and researcher and has, mainly, been writing for the New York Times, Nikkei Asia, and Voice of America, among others.
+Until recently, he was associated with The News International, as a senior reporter.
+His work has also been published in different national and international media outlets including TRT World, Times, The National, CTC Sentinel, Jamestown Foundation, Dawn, and The Friday Times.

 Rehman has also worked with the United States Institute of Peace (USIP), Management Systems International (MSI)-USAID, Chemonics International, Open Society Foundation, DW Akademie, and Sustainable Development Policy Institute (SDPI), and Labour Education Foundation (LEF).